lavren1974/en.vlang.ru/docs/documentation/package-management.md

 v update
 ```

-To see all the modules you have installed, you can use:
+To see all the packages you have installed, you can use:

 ```powershell
 v list